kayak/SwiftGenStrings/README.md

 $ make release
 ```

-The exported binary can be found under `Products/SwiftGenStrings`
+The exported binary can be found under `Products/SwiftGenStrings`.
+Alternatively you can use `make install` to install the compiled library directly into `/usr/local/bin/SwiftGenStrings`

 ### CocoaPods